Scarcity (social psychology): Impulse buying

 Impulse buying can also be a side effect of perceived scarcity.
 When people are faced with the possibility of having to go without an item, they often times will buy it, with no regard to whether or not it is actually needed.
 This, similarly to hoarding, often stems from a sense of urgency that develops when an item is perceived to be scarce.

+Lack of Empathy

+A study on perceived scarcity of time in subjects known as The Good Samaritan study illustrated that when people are feeling pressed for time, they have less empathy for people around them in need.
+This study has been repeated in various ways and has consistently demonstrated that people on average are less willing to help others when they believe time is scarce.

 Heuristics

 Heuristics are basically mental shortcuts to be able to make judgement calls quickly.
 We use heuristics to speed up our decision-making process when an exhaustive, deliberative process is perceived to be impractical or unnecessary.
 Thus heuristics are simple, efficient rules, which have developed through either evolutionary proclivities or past learning.
-While these “rules” work well in most circumstances, there are certain situations where they can lead to systemic errors or cognitive bias.
+While these "rules" work well in most circumstances, there are certain situations where they can lead to systemic errors or cognitive bias.

 According to Robert Cialdini, the scarcity heuristic leads us to make biased decisions on a daily basis.
 It is particularly common to be biased by the scarcity heuristic when assessing quantity, rarity, and time.